karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

   }
 ```

-- If the symbol value is set to "false", we need to remove the entire Unit Test and Integration Test from the solution.
+- If the symbol value is set to ``false``, the template engine needs to remove the entire folder that contains the unit test project and also the folder that contains the integration test.
+It also needs to remove the references from the solution file.
-- If the symbol value is set to "true", we need to keep the Test projects.
+- If the symbol value is set to ``true``, the template engines needs to keep the both test projects.

-We can achieve it adding the following object in ``source.modifiers`` array.
+To achieve this behaviour, you can add the following object in ``source.modifiers`` array.

 ```javascript
   {